-The aim is to generate returns by creating a large cap and debt-oriented portfolio with low risk.
+The aim is to generate returns by creating a large-cap and debt-oriented portfolio with low risk.

 Buy and Hold investments with a time horizon of 3 years in stocks and mutual funds with low risk and consistent performance.

-Rationale for this Portfolio
+The rationale for this Portfolio

-We have included three modes of investment vehicles in this model portfolio - Stocks, Mutual Funds and Fixed Income/Debt assets.
-For meeting the investment objective of a low-risk large cap and debt-oriented portfolio, we suggested this strategic allocation of 50% in Mutual Funds (Both Equity & Debt), 30% in Direct Equities and 20% in Money Market Funds.
+We have included three modes of investment vehicles in this model portfolio - Stocks, Mutual Funds, and Fixed Income/Debt assets.
+For meeting the investment objective of a low-risk large-cap and debt-oriented portfolio, we suggested this strategic allocation of 50% in Mutual Funds (Both Equity & Debt), 30% in Direct Equities, and 20% in Money Market Funds.

 Stock Selection Approach

 We are a firm believer of Warren Buffett’s principle where he says that an individual should invest only in the companies whose business they understand.
-And therefore, we have chosen “Consumption” as the core theme for constructing these portfolios along with some peripheral stocks i.e., investing in companies that are into consumer-centric businesses that grow with consumption and businesses that are into financing this retail consumption.
-We are a believer in India’s consumption story, which include sectors such as – Banking & Finance, FMCG, Consumer Durables, Automobile, Paints, Healthcare, Retail, Telecom, Tourism, Real Estate etc. This report by World Economic Forum gives a glimpse about India’s consumption story and expected growth in the next 10 years.
+And therefore, we have chosen “Consumption” as the core theme for constructing these portfolios along with some peripheral stocks i.e., investing in companies that are into consumer-centric businesses that grow with consumers and businesses that are into financing this retail consumption.
+We are a believer in India’s consumption story, which include sectors such as – Banking & Finance, FMCG, Consumer Durables, Automobile, Paints, Healthcare, Retail, Telecom, Tourism, Real Estate, etc. This report by World Economic Forum gives a glimpse of India’s consumption story and expected growth in the next 10 years.
 There are a few peripherals stocks too that do not fit completely into the consumption theme, but their inclusion is driven by the strong fundamentals of the company and the company’s effort in making their brand and product visible to retail investors.
 We have purposely stayed away from sectors like airlines.

 We follow a proprietary FIVE-G framework for bottom-up analysis of stocks.
-The framework of Financials, Industry Analysis, Valuation, Enterprise (Business Model) and Governance, helps in analyzing stocks and with the stock selection process within each sector’s tactical allocation.
+The framework of Financials, Industry Analysis, Valuation, Enterprise (Business Model), and Governance, helps in analyzing stocks and with the stock selection process within each sector’s tactical allocation.

 Fund Selection Approach

 Mutual Funds help in easy diversification and tapping on professional fund management and research expertise via an easily accessible channel.
-It is truly an invest and forget type of product unless and until there is a significant change in management or a market event-based trigger.
+It is truly an invest and forgets type of product unless and until there is a significant change in management or a market event-based trigger.

 ETFs and Index funds are passive investment funds that are linked to an underlying benchmark index and provide a low-cost alternative for taking exposures in the financial market.

-We have utilized our proprietary fund selection FRRISK methodology - MFYadnya.In for shortlisting and adding equity mutual funds, debt funds and ETF/index funds in model portfolios.
+We have utilized our proprietary fund selection FRRISK methodology - MFYadnya.In for shortlisting and adding equity mutual funds, debt funds, and ETF/index funds in model portfolios.

 Is this model portfolio for you?